visionmedia/expressjs.com/CONTRIBUTING.md

 #### Step1: Opening a New Issue
 So, you've found a problem that you want to fix, or have a site enhancement you want to make.
-1. The first step is to open an [issue](https://github.com/expressjs/expressjs.com/issues/new?assignees=&labels=&projects=&template=3other.md), not a PR.
+1. The first step is to open an [issue](https://github.com/expressjs/expressjs.com/issues/new?assignees=&labels=&projects=&template=3other.md).
-    - Give the issue a good title and be sure to fill in the description section, writing as much detail on your proposal as possible .
+    - Give the issue a good title and be sure to fill in the description section, writing as much detail on your proposal as possible.
     - Don't leave anything blank!
-If you leave the description section blank we will not read it and it will almost certainly be rejected.
-Fill in the details!
+The more details you provide the more feedback we can give.

-2. Next, the Express documentation team will respond, either approving or denying your proposal.
+2. Next, the Express documentation team will respond with feedback on your submission.
 We read all submissions and try our best to always respond quickly with feedback.
     - After you've received approval, *only then* should you start work or make any pull requests.
     - If you really want to see you work merged into a super popular open source project, *and you do*, please always follow our process and open an issue first.
-    - __Don't skip straight to a pull request__.
-It will be likely be rejected and closed.
-We DO NOT want anyone's time or hard work to go to waste.
-So please, follow the steps.
+    - __Please don't skip straight to a pull request unless you are totally sure your work is unique__.
+This is just because we never want anyone's time or hard work to go to waste on dulicated work.

 #### Step2: Get the Application Code Base